orbinson/aem-dictionary-translator/README.md

 ### UI Tests

+The project contains a set of UI tests with basic coverage for the AEM Dictionary Translator UI.

-First install the `it.content` module to your local AEM instance
+To run the UI tests, first install the `it.content` module to your local AEM instance.
+Do note that the `it.content` module is not part of the `all` package and that it always needs to be installed separately.

+**Warning:** When installing the `it.content` module, some paths will be overwritten like `/apps/wcm/core/resources/languages` and `/etc/replication/agents.author`.

 ```shell
 mvn clean install -pl it.content -PautoInstallPackage